orsenthil/senthil.learntosolveit.com-deploy/posts/2025/06/10/fortune.rst

 ----

-This extension is named after popular Unix Program `fortune <https://en.wikipedia.org/wiki/Fortune_(Unix)>`_, a command line utility which displays quotes in the shell.
+This extension is named after popular Unix Program {{% wikipedia article="Fortune_(Unix)" %}}, a command line utility which displays quotes in the shell.
 The browser with tabs is a modern shell interface of the computer.
 And this is the fortune program for the browser.

 Technical Details
 -----------------

 I developed this with Python hosted on Google App Engine, and the client side written using Javascript as a browser addon.
 In the backend there is a database where I keep the quote and author in a table.
 There is API call that returns the quote and the author in the JSON format.
 To call the API visit http://quotes-1271.appspot.com/json .
 This is an unauthenticated API as it read-only GET call, and cannot change the state of the system.

-The client side is entirely handled by Javascript, and it displays the quote using simple `DOM <https://en.wikipedia.org/wiki/Document_Object_Model>`_ manipulation.
+The client side is entirely handled by Javascript, and it displays the quote using simple {{% wikipedia article="Document_Object_Model" %}} manipulation.

 Get the extension directly from the webstore
 --------------------------------------------